davidcolton/WiDSIrelandLab2025/docs/pre-work/readme.md

 ### Serving the Granite AI Models

-[Lab 1: Document Summarization with Granite](../lab-1/readme.md), [Lab 2: Retrieval Augmented Generation (RAG) with Langchain](../lab-2/readme.md) and [Lab 4: Generating Bash Code with Granite Code](../lab-4/readme.md) require Granite models to be served by an AI model runtime so that the models can be invoked or called.
+[Lab 1: Document Summarization with Granite](../lab-1/readme.md) and [Lab 2: Retrieval Augmented Generation (RAG) with Langchain](../lab-2/readme.md) require Granite models to be served by an AI model runtime so that the models can be invoked or called.
 There are 2 options to serve the models as follows:

 - [Replicate AI Cloud Platform](#replicate-ai-cloud-platform)
 - [Running Ollama Locally](#running-ollama-locally) OR